Nikolay-Lysenko/Nikolay-Lysenko.github.io/_posts/2024-03-31-brief-history-of-polyphonic-music-in-xii-xviii-centuries.markdown

 #### Starting point

 Polyphonic music existed among different nations and in different times.
 However, let us focus only on Europe and track polyphony development from IX–XII centuries.
-From that period, both religious pieces (in particular, Gregorian chants) and secular works (say, the love songs by the troubadours and trouvères) have survived.
+From that period, both religious pieces (in particular, Gregorian chants) and secular works (say, the love songs by troubadours and trouvères) have survived.
 Besides the music itself, there are extant musicological treatises from those days: for instance, "Micrologus" by Guido of Arezzo (~990 – ~1050).

 The music of those times has the following properties:
 * modality,